mteam88/mteam88.github.io/src/content/blog/cryo-analysis.md

 ### Let's do it!
 Before running, we should specify specific blocks that we are interested in so we avoid downloading the entire `blocks` dataset (it's massive.)
 Cryo downloads data in chunks of (default) 1000 blocks, so we'll use the `--align` flag to "align block chunk boundaries to regular intervals."

-Our final command looks like:
+Our final command looks like this:
 ```shell
 cryo blocks -b 18100000:18190000 -i size --rpc https://eth.llamarpc.com --align -o ./.data/
 ```

 which downloads **90 thousand blocks** from our node and stores them in the [parquet format.](https://parquet.apache.org/)

-Running on my laptop took just 1 minutes and 38 seconds!!
+Running on my laptop took just 1 minute and 38 seconds!!

 ## Polars Analysis
 The next step in this process is to analyze the data we have.
 We'll use the [polars](https://www.pola.rs/) DataFrame library to read the [parquet](https://parquet.apache.org/) files that we have downloaded.

 I'll use an [interactive Python notebook](https://ipython.org/notebook.html) (also known as a [Jupyter Notebook](https://docs.jupyter.org/en/latest/)) inside my [VSCode](https://code.visualstudio.com/) development environment.

-Paradigm provides an [example notebook](https://github.com/paradigmxyz/paradigm-data-portal/blob/main/notebooks/explore_ethereum_contracts.ipynb) on their [data website](https://data.paradigm.xyz/) that I've used as a template for our own analysis.
+Paradigm provides an [example notebook](https://github.com/paradigmxyz/paradigm-data-portal/blob/main/notebooks/explore_ethereum_contracts.ipynb) on their [data website](https://data.paradigm.xyz/) that I've used as a template for our analysis.

-You can find the [full notebook](https://gist.github.com/mteam88/ca446170f136435db08a367c4782247b) on Github, in this section I will discuss some my findings:
+You can find the [full notebook](https://gist.github.com/mteam88/ca446170f136435db08a367c4782247b) on Github, in this section I will discuss some of my findings:

 ### Timestamps
-In this section I explore the timestamp data of blocks we downloaded:
+In this section, I explore the timestamp data of blocks we downloaded:

 ```python